drydenwilliams/full-time-to-self-employed/README.md

 5. Click "Run & Report Month x Payroll"
 6. Sign in to Government Gateway using your business ID

+**NOTE**: When you submit payroll it tells HMRC how much they are expected to be paid from your company.
+Then you will need to transfer this amount to HMRC

 ### <a name="paye"></a>[PAYE](https://www.freeagent.com/glossary/PAYE/)

 > PAYE is short for Pay As You Earn.
 It's not a tax in its own right, it's a system that HMRC use to collect income tax.